 Forms are the gateway for an anonymous web visitor to become a lead in your SharpSpring instance.
 We can use form submissions to trigger automation, provide usability as simple as an autoresponder, or use the submission to trigger a long term action group to keep our company top of mind for the lead.

-After adding the form to your site, you will need to create a workflow.
+After adding the form to your site, you will need to create a action group.
 This is a series of events that occur (send email, add to list, etc.) after the lead submits the form.
-Our last step will be to create a Task that uses the form submission as our trigger event.
+Our last step will be to create a task that uses the form submission as our trigger event.

 This article provides information for the following User Roles:

 Follow these steps to create an automation based on a form.